ValueMelody/melody-invest/README.md

-  adapters -> wrappers for outer resources enums -> constants used for server only locales -> translation files for server only middlewares -> express middleware functions models -> database access functions routers -> express routers services -> business logic handlers
+  adapters -> wrappers for outer resources enums -> constants used for server only locales -> translation files for server only middlewares -> middlewares for auth and access models -> database access functions routers -> routers for API endpoints services -> business logic handlers
     shared -> single purpose business logic functions tasks -> cli routings